 Zagat also has a dedicated mobile app (for Apple iOS and Android) that’s integrated with Google services like Google Maps and Google Street View.

-Once a popular location-based check-in service, Foursquare has evolved drastically into a powerful local business discovery engine.
+Once a popular location-based check-in service, Foursquare has evolved drastically into a powerful restaurant reviews and discovery platform.

 More than 50 million people are using Foursquare, discovering great local businesses by turning to location-based reviews and recommendations.
 Over 1.9 million businesses have already claimed their locations to connect with their customers.